Concordium/concordium.github.io/source/shared/smart-contracts/general/develop-contracts.rst

     a ``&impl HasReceiveContext``, and a ``&impl HasHost<MyState, StateApiType = S>`` parameter, and return a ``ReceiveResult<MyReturnValue>``, where ``MyReturnValue`` is type that implements ``Serialize``.
-  * A receive function can be allowed to mutate the state, by adding the ``mutable`` attribute.
-In which case the hos parameter becomes mutable: ``&mut impl HasHost<MyState, StateApiType = S>``.
+  * A receive function can be allowed to mutate the state by adding the ``mutable`` attribute, in which case the host parameter becomes mutable: ``&mut impl HasHost<MyState, StateApiType = S>``.
 The other types and requirements remain unchanged as compared to the immutable receive functions.